 CLASS 1.
 Good Housekeeping: The sheep exhibitor who maintains the most attractive and sanitary exhibit space according to judge.
 Inspection will be unannounced.

 SWINE

-Superintendent: Mike Kunsman & Carl Beck 814-672-5337 All livestock must be pre-registered by Friday, Ser 1, 2023.
+Superintendent: Mike Kunsman & Carl Beck 814-672-5337 All livestock must be pre-registered by Sunday, Sergio, p.
+1, 2024.